Apollo013/AspNet_WebApi2_MultiPipeLine/README.md

 |1. |By placing our controllers into a different assembly and implementing IAssembliesResolver to define which assemblies to load when looking for controllers.|
 |2. |By deriving our contollers from different base classess and implementing DefaultHttpControllerTypeResolver to define which controllers are selected.|

-This example is setup to initially implement segregation using base classes.
+This example is setup to initially implement segregation using base classes with 'DefaultHttpControllerTypeResolver'.

 ---

-#####To Test
+####To Test
 |No. |Step|
 |----|----|
 |1. |Open the project in visual studion 2015 and press ctrl-f5 to run|